Skoda Kodiaq review

 You might think a 1.4-litre engine can’t be enough to shift a car as big as a Kodiaq, but it has plenty of power and is even quite economical

 The Skoda Kodiaq is offered with a selection of petrol and diesel engines, all with capacities of either 1.5 or 2.0 litres.
-With the exception of the basic 150hp 1.5-litre petrol engine, every one can come with either four-wheel drive or a seven-speed auto gearbox – or both.
+There are four-wheel-drive versions of the 2.0-litre models, and the Kodiaq can be ordered in manual or automatic forms.

 If you’re going to spend a lot of time on motorways in your Skoda Kodiaq, then go for the 150hp 2.0-litre diesel.
-It’s relatively quiet at 70mph and returns a claimed 56.5mpg, although you’re more likely to get around 45mpg in everyday use.
+It’s relatively quiet at 70mph and returns around 45mpg in everyday use.

 On the other hand, if you spend most of your time driving around town, the 150hp 1.5-litre turbocharged petrol will suit you better.
-Not only is it smoother and quieter in heavy traffic than the diesel engines, Skoda also claims it’ll return 44.8mpg – although it’ll probably return a figure in the high thirties in day-to-day use.
+Not only is it smoother and quieter in heavy traffic than the diesel engines, it’ll probably return an economy figure in the high thirties in day-to-day use.

 You could also consider the Kodiaq’s dual-clutch automatic DSG gearbox.
 It’s super-slick and responsive at higher speeds, and will make driving far less stressful, whether you’re on a long journey or crawling in stop-start traffic.
-However, one downside is that it’s a little jerky when parking: it’s best to let the car idle forwards and backwards rather than push the accelerator when creeping into a space.
+However, one downside is that it’s a little jerky when parking: it’s best to let the car creep forwards and backwards rather than push the accelerator when nudging into a space.

 At low speeds, you’ll certainly feel a few bumps, but once you’re on the motorway, things settle down nicely and the Skoda Kodiaq makes a relaxed long-distance cruiser.
 Admittedly, you’ll notice some wind noise from around the door mirrors at motorway speeds, but it’s not particularly annoying and isn’t any worse than you’ll hear in a VW Tiguan.